 We have a focus on skills and content so that our students leave with good levels of laboratory confidence.
 Problem solving is an innate aspect of physics, so students always need to be ready to think on their feet and voice their opinions and ideas.
 Girls will thrive if independent thinking and creativity are nurtured.

 The Physics Department has five dedicated and well-equipped physics laboratories, which are used for lessons and clubs.
-Co-curricular physics activities include StarLab (hosted in our digital planetarium, the most high-tech one of its kind in Europe) and Engineering Clubs and competitions, for which we work closely with the EET Department.
+Co-curricular physics activities include StarLab (hosted in our digital planetarium, the most high-tech one of its kind in Europe), the Engineering Education Scheme and various competitions.
+The department also regularly runs projects with the Institute for Research in Schools, most recently the Cosmic Mining project (2021) and was a pilot school for the launch of the ATLAS project (2022), where we worked closely with the Maths department.

-The department runs trips, such as to CERN, in Switzerland and to Orlando, Florida to explore the Kennedy Space Center and the physics of Rollercoasters, in addition to trips closer to home, such as the Oxford fusion laboratory or the Diamond Light Source synchrotron in Oxfordshire.
+The department runs trips, such as to CERN, in Switzerland and to Orlando, Florida to explore the Kennedy Space Center and the physics of Rollercoasters.
+These are in addition to trips closer to home, such as the Oxford fusion laboratory or the Diamond Light Source synchrotron in Oxfordshire.

 Students are taken through a wide variety of topics with a focus on experimental skills and reasoning.